readthedocs/blog/job-devrel.rst

 This could perhaps include some video or audio content, along with written docs.

-The other major part of this job will be
+The other major part of this job will be creating and promoting the grant work we're doing.
+We will need to do outreach into the Data Science community, and work to understand the needs of these users.
+Based on those needs,
+we will work to build new resources and raise awareness of existing resources that are relevent to these users.

 Technical Details
 -----------------